DanRuta/xVA-Synth/README.md

 The best approach I have found is to generate samples of at least 2 seconds in length, and not much more than 5.
 If you need a lot of text to be synthesized, the current best approach is to synthesize smaller clauses, and splicing them together in Audacity.
 If you need something really short, and it can't synthesize it, you can add a small sentence (EG `Some stuff.`) before and/or after your text, and cutting it out in Audacity.

+If synthesis fails, some things you can try are:
+* Trying out different punctuation (full stops, commas, nothing)
+* Try out different lengths of dialogue
+* Starting the text with some words which you know works (to get the ball rolling)

-All models have also been trained on my personal machine, with a GTX 1080, meaning that `batch_size` had to be limited, to stay within memory constraints.
+All models have been trained on my personal machine, with a GTX 1080, meaning that `batch_size` had to be limited, to stay within memory constraints.
 With any luck, I may get access to some beefier machines in the future to train models with better attention.

 ## Pro tips: